Linkage Projects 2020 Round 3 Announcement Banner

 The ARC’s purpose is to "grow knowledge and innovation for the benefit of the Australian community through funding the highest quality research, assessing the quality, engagement and impact of research, and providing advice on research matters".

-The ARC supports the highest-quality fundamental and applied research and research training.
+The ARC supports the highest-quality pure basic, strategic basic and applied research and research training.
 We encourage national competition across all disciplines outside of clinical and other medical research.
-We advise the Government on research matters and administer the National Competitive Grants Program (NCGP), delivering around $800 million per year to the most dynamic researchers in Australia.
+We advise the Government on research matters and administer the National Competitive Grants Program (NCGP).

 Our grants are competitively awarded to individuals, research teams and large-scale centres through 2 broad arms: the Discovery Program, which supports individuals and small teams, and the Linkage Program, which creates links between universities, industry and other partners.